 There are two ways to “paint” anatomical structures:

 - Select Paint in the toolbar at the top of the page, select a color or effect in the palette on the right side of the page, and then click on each structure in the 3D model.

 - Select your structures using the Anatomy Tree first, and then apply colors and effects to those selected structures.
 For instructions on how to paint with the Anatomy Tree, see Use the Anatomy Tree to customize anatomical structures: Paint.

-Every model in the BioDigital Human library comes with a title and description, which you can edit or replace as desired in Human Studio.
-When you publish your model, this title and description will be displayed in your embedded widget by default, but you can disable both by unchecking the Info option in your Publish settings:
+Every model in the BioDigital Human library comes with a model title and description, and tours additionally come with chapter titles and descriptions, all of which you can edit or replace as desired in Human Studio.
+When you publish your model, only the chapter titles and descriptions will be displayed in your embedded model, not the model title.